 In BC, the price of electricity is 10.97 ¢/kWh for the first tier and 14.08 ¢/kWh for the second tier.
-So let's take the worst case scenario and imagine that we're always on tier 2 pricing.
-The math is just a string of multiplication to cancel out units:
+So let's take the worst case scenario and imagine that we're always on the tier 2 price.
+The math is just a string of multiplication to cancel units: